What Is AMD FidelityFX Super Resolution (FSR)?

 Godfall

 You’re probably expecting a but in here somewhere.
-Increased FPS is great but not at a significant cost to image quality.
+Increased FPS is fantastic but not at a substantial cost to image quality.
 Anything below the Ultra FSR setting begins showing a loss in image quality.
 Balanced and Performance modes look significantly blurrier and less detailed.

-This is anticipated as DLSS is similarly hazy when employing the Performance option.
+This is expected as DLSS is relatively fuzzy when employing the Performance option.

-While a 59% increase sounds great, the question is whether or not the same results will be present in other games.
+While a 59% increase sounds remarkable, the question is whether or not the same results will be present in other games.

 The answer is yes.
 FSR has now been officially released, and there are already tons of benchmarks and reviews that show the true performance advantages of this feature.
 Let’s have a look at another game’s visual quality and performance.